 Charging Futures is a programme coordinating significant reform of electricity access and charging arrangements in close collaboration with users of GB's electricity network.

 Acting as a bridge between policy, industry initiatives and the industry code governance process, Charging Futures has four key parts: a quarterly Forum, a Delivery Body, review Task Forces and Ofgem as Chair.

 The primary place for users of the electricity network to learn, contribute and shape the future of charging arrangements.
 The quarterly Forum provides regular updates, high level reviews and consultations to progress the work of the charging Task Forces.
 It is facilitated by National Grid’s System Operator as Lead Secretariat and attendance is limited to one person per organisation.
 All are welcome to sign up to the distribution list.

-- Email Chargingfutures@nationalgrid.com to sign up to the distribution list and receive updates and content from each forum.
+- You can sign up to the distribution list to receive updates and content from each forum here.